SebiXibes/POTR-bot/readme.md

 "The End is Nigh!": When drawn, this card ensures that all other cards remain in play until the game concludes, effectively retaining their state across turns.
 "Time's Up!": Triggers the game to end after the current turn, enforcing game termination based on in-game events.

 **Peeking.** Mechanics that allows the admin/GM to instruct the bot to send a card via DM to a specified player.
 This is basically the Kelu'ak ability.
 The peek command works on the Event Deck.
 The admin does not get to see the contents of the card, only that sending has been succesful.
 'Advanced peek' allows the player who peeked at the card to place it at the bottom of the draw pile.
 Dragon peek allows the targeted player to look at the dragon deck. advanced dragon peek lets the player discard a non attack card and replace it with an attack card.
+When two players peek simultaneously, there is special mechanics that deals with how this is resolved.

 **The "Black Swan" card.** This card will initiate the bot to shuffle the deck and draw a new card in the same turn.
-Special care was taken to make sure it works in tandem with the end is nigh! card
+Special care was taken to make sure it works in tandem with the end is nigh! card.

 ---
 ## Usage
-Start a Game: Use /startgame to initiate a new game.
+Start a Game: Use **/startgame** to initiate a new game.

-Advance Turns: Use /nextturn to proceed to the next turn.
+Advance Turns: Use **/nextturn** to proceed to the next turn.

-Check Game Status: Use /status to view the current game state.
+Check Game Status: Use **/status** to view the current game state.

-List Cards in a Deck: Use /listcards with appropriate options to view cards.
+List Cards in a Deck: Use **/listcards** with appropriate options to view cards.

-Special handling for a 'Reshuffle Card' that, when drawn, reshuffles the deck and automatically draws the next card.
-/**peek**: Allows an admin to peek at the top card and send the result privately to a specified user via Direct Message (DM).
+/**peek**: Allows an admin to send the top card of the event deck privately to a specified user via Direct Message (DM).
+The admin only gets confirmation that the peek was successful, but not what the card is
 /**advancedpeek**: Similar to peek, but the specified user can choose to move the top card to the bottom of the deck via interactive buttons in the DM.
+/**dragonpeek**: Allows an admin to send the top card of the dragon deck privately to a specified user via Direct Message (DM).
+The admin only gets confirmation that the dragonpeek was successful, but not what the card is
+/**advanceddragonpeek**: Similar to dragonpeek, but the specified user can choose to destroy the non-attack card and replace it with a There be dragons! card.

 **and more!** (documentation in for future)